dependablecomputinglab/csi3102-tutorial/README.md

 If you execute the command above, you will see:
 ![gem5 sample run success](http://dclab.yonsei.ac.kr/csi3102/gem5-sample-run-success.PNG)

-Then, the simulation statistics are saved as file _m5out/stats.txt_. <br />
+And, the simulation statistics are saved as file [_m5out/stats.txt_](http://dclab.yonsei.ac.kr/csi3102/stats.txt)
-Here is sample stat file which is made by the command above: [_m5out/stats.txt_](http://dclab.yonsei.ac.kr/csi3102/stats.txt)

 ####Important Options